Hairway to Steven

-Hairway to Steven is the fourth full-length studio album by American experimental rock band Butthole Surfers, released in April 1988.
+Hairway to Steven is the fourth studio album by American experimental rock band Butthole Surfers, released in April 1988.
 All songs were written by Butthole Surfers, co-produced by Butthole Surfers and Ric Wallace, and mixed by Wallace.
 The album was recorded at January Sound Studio in Dallas.

 The album was originally released on Touch and Go, and was reissued on Latino Buggerveil in 1999.
 Some of its tracks make allusions to famous musicians, such as Julio Iglesias.

+The album's name is a Spoonerism of Led Zeppelin's signature song, "Stairway to Heaven".

 Music

-The last full-length Butthole Surfers album of the 1980s marked a midway point in the band's career, straddling their psychedelic-noise roots and the more accessible recordings that would follow.
+The last full-length Butthole Surfers studio album of the 1980s—and the last on indie label Touch and Go—marked a midway point in the band's career, straddling their psychedelic-noise roots and the more accessible recordings that followed it.
 Like Butthole Surfers' previous releases, Hairway to Steven uses nontraditional instrumentation, extensive tape editing, and sound modulation.
 Unlike its predecessors, which relied almost exclusively on a foundation of electric guitar, bass, and dual drummers, it makes equally heavy use of the acoustic guitar.

 This was drummer Teresa Nervosa's final studio recording with Butthole Surfers.

 Live performances of all of the album's songs, with the exception of "Julio Iglesias", were included on 1989's Double Live.
 "Rocky" and "Fast" continue to be regular features of their concerts.